transferwise/tw-tkms/docs/setup.md

 implementation 'com.transferwise.kafka:tw-tkms-starter'
 ```

 Configuration can be tweaked according to `com.transferwise.kafka.tkms.config.TkmsProperties`.
-Usually there is no need to change defaults.
+Usually there is no need to change the defaults.

 However, if you are using Postgres database, you need to change
 ```yaml
 tw-tkms.database-dialect: POSTGRES
 ```

-Of-course you need database tables as well.
+Of-course you need to create tables in the database as well.

 For each shard & partition combination, you need a table in a form of `outgoing_message_<shard>_<partition>`.